 Young Adults and Noise ExposureApproximately 15% of all children ages 6-19 have permanent noise-induced hearing loss.
 The World Health Organization recently estimated that over 1 billion people aged 12-35 are at risk for developing noise-induced hearing loss due to personal electronics, smartphones, loud music venues, night clubs and sporting events.

-This type of hearing loss can happen at any age and is 100% preventable.
-Smartphones have free sound meter apps available at no charge to monitor ambient sound levels.
-If the decibel level is greater than 85 dB, hearing protection is recommended.
+Noise-induced hearing loss can happen at any age and is 100% preventable.
+Smartphones have free sound meter apps to monitor ambient sound levels.
+If the decibel level is greater than 85 dB, hearing protection is always recommended.

 Things you can do to prevent hearing loss• Wear hearing protection when sounds are louder than 85 dB.
-There are different types of hearing protection such as foam earplugs, earmuffs and custom hearing protection devices.• Turn down the volume when listening to the radio, the TV, MP3 player, or anything through ear buds and headphones.• Use noise-isolating or noise-cancelling headphones.• Walk away from the noise.• Do not put anything other than hearing protection in your ear.
+There are different types of hearing protection such as foam earplugs, earmuffs and custom hearing protection devices• Turn down the volume when listening to the radio, the TV, MP3 player, or anything through ear buds and headphones.
+Volume levels should not exceed 60% of the total volume for more than 60 minutes at a time• Use noise-isolating or noise-cancelling headphones• Walk away from the noise• Do not put anything other than hearing protection in your ear.• Monitor hearing every couple of years, sooner if you notice changes